 Today I have one of my favorite breakfast recipes for you.
 It’s my Chicken Apple Breakfast Hash.
 I love breakfast hash.
-Do you?
 They’re so fast to make and you can switch them up a million different ways.
 Plus they’re satisfying.
 You won’t be hungry again until lunch.

 I have two hash tips (is that a thing?) for you.

 First, don’t use a cover.
 The temptation is to cover your pan so your potatoes cook faster but this only makes them mushy.
 Cook your potatoes on a higher heat and stir frequently.
-They’ll cook in 10 minutes or less and they’ll have browned crispy outsides and a soft center.
+They’ll cook in 10 to 15 minutes and they’ll have browned crispy outsides and a soft center.
 That’s what I call hash perfection.
 (If you absolutely must cover them do it at the very end so they’ve had time to brown first.)